Unveiling the mechanisms of motion of synchro-Shockley dislocations in Laves phases: Conclusions

 Our aim was to reveal the mechanisms of motion of synchro-Shockley partial dislocations in Laves phases and to begin to understand the physical origins of changing mechanical properties of Laves phases containing point defects as a result of temperature and stoichiometry changes.
 From this work, we conclude that:

 \begin{itemize} \item Two types of 30\textdegree{} synchro-Shockley dislocations with different Burgers vectors (referred to as partial I and partial II) were identified in the simulated C14 CaMg\textsubscript{2} and C15 CaAl\textsubscript{2} Laves phases and observed experimentally in other Laves or structurally similar phases.
 Partial I exhibits a lower core energy than partial II, it is therefore expected to have a lower critical nucleation stress. \item Partial I dislocation propagates via kink-pair nucleation and propagation.
-The motion of partial I is thermally activated due to the small activation volumes with a few $b^{3}$.
 Kink-pair nucleation on partial I dislocations is accomplished by creating a vacancy and interstitial pair.
 The kink-pair then propagates via vacancy-hopping and interstitial-shuffling mechanisms in two directions along the dislocation line separately. \item The motion of partial II dislocation in C14 CaMg\textsubscript{2} consists of three stages including non-sequential atomic shuffling, shear straining and atomic rearrangement.
 The shear straining process exhibits the largest energy difference among these individual stages and is not a localized activation event.
-In contrast, the non-sequential atomic shuffling and atomic rearrangement processes are highly localized and thermally activated events. \item The presence of point defects at the dislocation core significantly lowers the energy barrier for the motion of the partial I dislocation in C14 CaMg\textsubscript{2}.
+In contrast, the non-sequential atomic shuffling and atomic rearrangement processes are highly localized events. \item The presence of point defects at the dislocation core significantly lowers the energy barrier for the motion of the partial I dislocation in C14 CaMg\textsubscript{2}.
 In the cases of vacancies and B\textsubscript{A} anti-site defect, the activation energy of kink-pair nucleation is dramatically reduced and the propagation of one of the kinks is dominated by the vacancy-hopping mechanism. \end{itemize}